Growing Conventional Corn 101

 Share this post on:

-Conventional Corn versus Non-GMO Corn: What’s the difference?
+Conventional Corn vs. Non-GMO Corn: What’s the Difference?

-The terms and definitions around GMO, conventional and non-GMO can often be confusing.
-Here’s a short explainer on the difference:
+The terms and definitions around GMO, conventional, and non-GMO can often be confusing.
+Here’s a short explainer on the differences.

-• Any corn seed that has foreign DNA (at least one foreign input trait) added to the seed through genetic modification.
+• Traited corn is any corn seed that has foreign DNA (at least one foreign input trait) added to the seed through genetic modification.
 The most common traits are corn borer resistance, corn rootworm resistance, and glyphosate tolerance.

-• Terms like “single stacked,” “double stacked,” “triple stacked,” etc., refer to the number of input traits added to the seed.
+• Terms like “single stacked,” “double stacked,” and “triple stacked” refer to the number of input traits added to the seed.

 Conventional Corn

-• Any corn seed that has no foreign DNA or input traits added to the seed.
+• Conventional corn is any corn seed that has no foreign DNA or input traits added to the seed.

-• It is impossible to ensure that a bag of seed is 100 percent free of genetically modified material, due to unintended cross pollination during corn seed production and in the field.
+• It is impossible to ensure that a bag of seed is 100% free of genetically modified material, due to unintended cross pollination during corn seed production and in the field.

-• Glyphosate and glufosinate containing herbicides should not be sprayed over the top of conventional corn.
+• Herbicides containing glyphosate and glufosinate should not be sprayed over the top of conventional corn.
 Nearly all other corn herbicides can be used on conventional corn.

 Non-GMO Corn

-• Corn seed that meets a higher level of purity of being free from traits (more so than conventional corn).
+• Non-GMO corn is any corn seed that meets a higher level of purity of being free from traits (more so than conventional corn).

-• There are additional steps that must be taken to meet contract specifications to get a premium by marketing the crop as non-GMO corn.
+• Additional steps must be taken to meet contract specifications to get a premium by marketing the crop as non-GMO corn.

 • In recent years, the number of farmers growing non-GMO corn has expanded, making the availability of non-GMO contracts more scarce and reducing the size of market premiums.